xengeo/java-fundamentals/playwright/04_locators.md

-Check that this runs and gives you a green tick - it's not doing anything spectacular yet, but this will at least allow you to confirm that your Playwright integration is setup correctly.
+Check that this runs and gives you a green tick - it's not doing anything spectacular yet, but this will at least allow you to confirm that your Playwright integration is set up correctly.

 We have access to a variable `page` which gives us access to the content of that page.
 Now let's flex our locator creation muscles!